confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 - [Google Cloud Storage Sink Connector for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-gcs-sink.html#cc-gcs-connect-sink)

 > **Note:** With fully-managed connectors, Confluent hosts and manages the Connect cluster and connector for you.
 Simply configure the connector of your choice to stream events between Confluent Cloud and your external systems.
-Confluent offers 20+ fully-managed connectors, with more on the way!
+Confluent offers 30+ fully-managed connectors, with more on the way!
 You can view the full list [here](https://docs.confluent.io/cloud/current/connectors/index.html).

 1. Within Confluent Cloud, click on **Connectors**.
-You should see a list of connectors under **Confluent Managed**.
+You should see a list of connectors under **Fully Managed**.

     <div align="center">
        <img src="images/cc-fully-managed-connectors.png" width=75% height=75%>